 Books and PDF files are created/printed in black and white.
 Illustrations use a child-like style.
 Some students might like to color in some of the pictures, especially on the flashcards.

-Viajes (Travels) courses offer an inexpensive, short-term opportunity to try out this approach before purchasing one of the larger courses.
-Free mini-lessons and worksheets on the publisher’s website offer another way to sample the material in advance, although they don’t give you the feel for the complete program.
+Free mini-lessons and worksheets on the publisher’s website offer a way to sample the material in advance, although they don’t give you the feel for the complete program.
 Worksheets and mini-lessons work best as supplements to one or more of the courses.

 The fact that you can reuse everything for multiple students makes Spanish for You! a bargain for those with more than one child, but even for a single child, the price is reasonable.